christophbrgr/ood_detection_framework/README.md

 ### Evaluation
 Run `eval_chexpert.py -h` or `eval_cifar10.py -h` to see which methods you can run.
 You can also specify the exact IDs of pretrained models in the config to set which one the code loads.

+### Further Analysis and Files
+Some of the jupyter notebooks used for plotting of figures or analysing the results in more depth are located in the `notebooks` directory.
+However, some of the code and contents are experimental and might not work as intended.

 ### Reference Results
 #### CIFAR10 vs SVHN
 ![CIFAR10 Results](figures/cifar10.png)